lumingzzz/QENet/README.md

 # QENet
-The Codes for NJUVision, ranked 6th in track1 of the NTIRE 2021 Challenge on Quality Enhancement of Compressed Video.
+The Codes for NJUVision, took part in track1 of the NTIRE 2021 Challenge on Quality Enhancement of Compressed Video.
 ### Environment
 PyTorch = 1.8